-These recommendations supersede previous editions and are based on the information presented at the 2016 Triennial Symposium of the American Heartworm Society (AHS), new research, and additional clinical experience.
+These guidelines are a living document and are revised periodically based on information presented at the American Heartworm Society's Triennial Symposium, new research, and additional clinical experience.
+This version supersedes previous editions and has been peer reviewed by independent experts.

 The recommendations for the prevention, diagnosis, and management of heartworm infection in cats are contained in a companion feline document (available on the AHS website).